marksherriff/uvacs-advising/semester/1248/course_offerings_gr.md

 __CS 6501-013: Geometry of Data__ w/ Prof. Tom Fletcher

-__CS 6501-014: Computational Behavior Modelng__ w/ Prof. Afsaneh Doryab
+__CS 6501-014: Computational Behavior Modelng__ w/ Prof. Afsaneh Doryab - _"This course aims to provide students with a comprehensive understanding of the principles, methods, and applications of computational behavior modeling.
+The course content focuses on the techniques used to model the behavior of complex systems such as humans, animals, nature, robots, or other computer systems.
+By the end of the course, students will have gained a thorough knowledge of computational techniques and their relevance to modeling complex systems."_

 __CS 6501-015: TBD__ w/ TBD